Adam27X/DigitalCosmic/README.md

 Cosmic Encounter technically already exists in a digital format on Tabletop Simulator.
 However, this project has slightly different goals from the Tabletop Simulator version of the game.
 Tabletop Simulator attempts to recreate the board game experience; it requires users to physically click and drag ships and cards to move them.
 While that design better reflects the experience of playing the game in person, DigitalCosmic instead prefers to exploit its digital nature by controlling the game logic directly.
 Because DigitalCosmic has direct knowledge of the game state, it can prompt players in the proper turn order for their actions.
 This design automatically resolves any disputes between players about turn phase ("are we in the Launch Phase or the Planning Phase right now?
 I want to play a card...") or turn order (e.g. two players both want to play a card at the same time, who gets to go first?).
 For the Tabletop Simulator version of the game, these decisions require human intervention and at times these decisions are error prone.
 This design philosophy was haveily inspired by Magic the Gathering: Arena.

-This game was initially called "DigitalCosmic" because it was entirely text based and didn't provide any sort of GUI.
-That turned out to be a bad idea since players routinely need to reference parts of the game state (how many ships are on a given planet, what does the warp look like, which player has which alien, etc.), which is inconvenient in a text format.
+This game was initially called "TextualCosmic" because it was entirely text based and didn't provide any sort of GUI.
+That turned out to be a bad idea since players routinely need to reference parts of the game state (how many ships are on a given planet, what does the warp look like, which player has which alien, etc.), which is inconvenient in text format.
 The game now has a GUI that certainly isn't pretty, but is good enough to contain this information.
 At the moment completing the game logic and supporting additional aliens and game variants are considered a higher priority to making the game look prettier.
 That said, if you do come across a problem with the GUI I would certainly like to be made aware of it!

 ## Setting up the game